JuPfu/beck-view-digitalize/README.md

 - **OK2 (GPIO C3):** Signals end of film
 - **LED (GPIO C1):** Lights up while processing an image

-This application can also be used for other purposes, such as taking pictures with a USB camera when a button is pressed, at specified intervals (timelapse), or when triggered by a sensor.
+With some adaptions this application can also be used for other purposes, such as taking pictures with a USB camera when a button is pressed, or at specified intervals (timelapse), or when triggered by a sensor.

-Additionally, the project includes functionality to reassemble the captured images into a movie.
+Additionally, the project includes functionality to reassemble the captured images into a movie by running [Beck-View-Movie](https://github.com/JuPfu/beck-view-movie)..

 ## Project Installation